This note describes my knowledge of the history of electronic mail and instant messaging.

 would place the message in the shared segment and send a wakeup.
 The process that had accepted messages would execute the event-call channel's handler, type out the message, and remove it.
 Once again, these messages were forgeable and trashable.

-With Bob's permission, I adapted his code into a set of standard system commands and a subroutine interface for message sending when I was making improvements to the I/O daemon in the early 70s.
-When you printed a file on Multics, the print daemon could be asked to send you an instant message when the job printed, with the physical printer and the print job sequence number.
+With Bob's permission, I adapted his code into the library of standard Multics commands and a subroutine interface for message sending, when I was making improvements to the I/O daemon in the early 70s.
+When you printed a file on Multics, the print daemon could be asked to send you an instant message when the job printed, showing the physical printer and the print job sequence number.
 This message helped you track down missing output and saved trips to the printer looking for output that hadn't been printed yet.
 My version of the accept_messages command allowed the user to specify a command to be executed on each arriving message: some users used this to silently save the print daemon messages in a file, while printing out all other messages.

 The messaging facility's internals were also re-written about 1974 to use message segments, and integrated with the mail facility.
 The Wakeup and Urgent extended access control permissions allowed each user to specify which other users could cause an interrupt.